-- Project Proposal: Due 2/20; A brief discussion of your proposed research problem, dataset, methods, and expected challenges.
-No more than 500 words. - Project Draft: Due 3/20; Intro, Background, and Methodology Sections - Project Presentation: To be scheduled in late April, 10-15 minute conference talk discussing your project's methods and key findings - Project Write Up: Due 5/5; Publication style write up of your project.
-See examples on Blackboard
+- P1: Due Jan 31 Project Short Proposal: 20 Due February; A brief discussion of your proposed research problem, dataset, methods, and expected challenges.
+No more than 500 words. - P2: Due Feb 28 Project Revised Proposal: 30 - P3: Due April 2 Project Draft 1: 200/70 March; Intro, Background, and Methodology Sections - P4: Due between April 23 and April 30 Project Presentation: 230/100 To be scheduled in late April, 10-15 minute conference talk discussing your project's methods and key findings - P5: Due May 2 Project Write Up: 270/130 Due Last Day of Class; Publication style write up of your project.
+See examples on CANVAS

 Late Work Policy: You are expected to turn in all work on time.
 Because we understand that exceptional circumstances may arise, each student will be permitted to turn in two of their assignments up to 48 hours late with no penalty.
-Any other late assignments will not be accepted.
+Otherwise late assignment may be docked 15%.